School:School of Medicine

 Dr Simon Cork is a Senior Lecturer in Physiology and leads the physiology theme for the MBChB course.
+He is also the Phase 1 lead and Admissions Dean for the medicine degree and co-lead for widening participation.

 Alonso, AM*, Cork, SC*, Ma, Y, Arnold, M, Herzog, H, Bloom, SR, Murphy, KG & Salem, VS, 2020.
 The vagus nerve mediates the physiological but not pharmacological effects of PYY3-36 on food intake.
 Biorxiv. doi:10.1101/2020.08.07.241851 *Joint first authors